| Conservation ConcernsReptiles first appeared on Earth around 260 million years ago and the number of species

 snakes will imitate a rattlesnake by vibrating their tails in dry leaves.
 Such action may

+deter some would-be predators, but it causes many harmless snakes to be killed.
 In a world where one group of people cannot get along with another group because of cultural,

 religious or political differences, it is probably too much to expect that one species that

 considers itself intelligent can show tolerance for other species.
 But we can always hope.
+Additional ReadingIf you would like to read more about reptile conservation or particular species you might

 like to check out the following articles: